 I quickly learned to surround myself with people that only wanted the best for me, and from culinary school to now, I have had good guidance and support.

 It took me six years to decide what stream of cheffing I wanted to do.
-I almost came close to quitting because I couldn’t understand how doing what I love did not make me happy.
-I sat down and tried to think of what else I could do in the industry as I had already worked in restaurants, hotels, catering, events, etc.
+I almost came close to quitting because I couldn’t understand why doing what I love did not make me happy.
+I then sat down and tried to think of what else I could do in the industry, as I had already worked in restaurants, hotels, catering, events, etc.